 Timothy R. Brick, PhD

-Assistant Professor, Penn State University
+Associate Professor, Penn State University

 Department of Human Development and Family Studies